 Pinterest is a search engine and just like Google uses keywords to get the content in front of the right audience, so does Pinterest as well.

-Which means that Pinterest doesn’t only care about the keywords on the pin and in the pin description but also pays large attention to the pictures on the pins.
+This means that Pinterest doesn’t only care about the keywords on the pin and in the pin description but also pays large attention to the pictures on the pins.

-It uses all three, the picture on the pin, the text on your pins and the pin description to figure out what your content is all about.
+It uses all three, the picture on the pin, the text on your pins, and the pin description to figure out what your content is all about.

-So it’s very important to have all 3 of those matching to your topic and be well keyworded for maximum results.
+So it’s very important to have all 3 of those matching your topic and be well keyworded for maximum results.

 Having a keyworded picture with keyworded text on it + keyworded description and a descriptive picture, Pinterest knows who might be interested in your content.